lenuagebrun/Hangman/README.md

 # Planned future enhancements
 Online Multiplayer:
-Featuring free content updates and a Battle Royale Mode
+Featuring free content updates and matchmaking

 3D Models:
 Wanting to introduce a 3D model of the hanged man into the game